In this section

 Having your child participate in a clinical trial means he or she will have access to treatments not available to the public.
 This puts your child on the cutting edge of pediatric cancer research.
 In fact, the development of successful therapies used to treat children with cancer today came from knowledge learned through past clinical trials.

-Your child may be asked to participate in a clinical trial for the treatment of his or her type of cancer.
+Your child may be asked to participate in a clinical trial for the treatment of their type of cancer or blood disorders.
 Criteria for participation are based on several factors, including:

 - What type or stage of cancer